Olympic ski racers use chemistry to enhance their performance

 The chemistry of wax

 Jeffrey Bates studies how ski waxes work.
-He is a materials scientist at Utah State University in Salt Lake City.
+He is a materials scientist at University of Utah in Salt Lake City.
 He has invented a ski wax that can stick onto skis for the whole winter, not just for one race.

 To do this, Bates pored over the bottom of plastic skis using a scanning electron microscope.
 It can display the surface of materials to a resolution of 1 nanometer (a billionth of a meter).
 For comparison, a human hair is 75,000 nanometers wide.